 4. By-Products do not include hair, hoofs, horns, hide trimmings or stomach contents.

-5. By-products are not rendered meal.
+5. By-products are not rendered meals.
 Rendering is the process whereby various animal tissues are cooked to the point of melting and separating fats from proteins.
-By-products are not rendered in this way, unless specifically described as “rendered” or as “by-products meal”.
+By-products are not rendered in this way unless specifically described as “rendered” or as “by-products meal”.

 So, is by-products a bad or good ingredient to see on cat food labels?

 Cats are obligate carnivores and their nutrition should be based on protein from animals.
 By-products can be of low or high quality, depending on the exact composition of tissues used and the processing plant it came from, but it is always animal-derived.
 As such, it can provide a good source of animal protein and fat in your cat’s diet, superior to many fillers such as rice, corn and other starches, and even legumes, vegetables and fruit.

 The tissues which “by-products” contain may sound a bit disgusting to us humans, but they offer an ecological, useful and affordable way for manufacturers to enrich cat food with healthy animal-based protein.
 Choose foods made by reliable companies – large or small – and you can safely feed by-products to your cats.

 Choosing The Right Food For Your Cat – Part 2

 How to Compare Cat Foods & Calculate Carbs: Dry Matter Basis

 Grain-Free Cat Food – What Does It Mean?